-Next revelation to come will be how a phalanx of SNP MPs will prove only a pebble in a pond of 650 Westminster MPs.
-Every time an SNP MP stands up to speak they – that is Scotland – should expect to get booed, jeered, ridiculed, and generally spat upon.
+Next revelation to come is how a happy band of SNP MPs prove almost useless in a cesspit of 650 English, Welsh and DUP MPs.
+Every time an SNP MP stands up to speak they should expect to get booed, jeered, ridiculed, and generally spat upon.

 If an SNP MP has the audacity to put forward a Bill it is sure to be voted down, or talked out of time.
 Guaranteed.

-MP ‘hopeful’ and top UK insurgent, Alex Salmond, and SNP’s new leader and First Minister, Nicola Sturgeon, warn Tories they will get no mercy, and Labour that they will hold their ear to the bacon slicer.
-That assumes, rashly, (pun intended) Labour is in power.
+Top UK insurgent Alex Salmond, and SNP’s new leader and First Minister, Nicola Sturgeon, warn Tories they will get no mercy, and Labour that they will hold their ear to the bacon slicer, assuming rashly, (pun intended) Labour is in power.

 Where there are politicians there are rats